 Content marketing is more than writing a blog copy.
 Bigger companies, or companies that want to penetrate the market further, need to be considering the larger implementations of content and its associated costs.
 Image licenses, content promotion, translators (for international content), copywriters, video creation, and auditing need to be company-wide and budgeted for.

 This can be one area of marketing that can be massively overlooked by many.
 This is also highly integrated with the staffing and teams spreadsheet, detailed further down. submitting your company/agency for an award can be costly, and whilst many of us would like to gain as much free PR as possible this is not always possible.
 Our spreadsheet calculates the total cost for all PR and events including agency management and product launch PR costs.

 Research, Insights & Tools investment

-How many tools and software licences does your company need?
+How many tools and software licenses does your company need?
 The essential digital marketing tools wheel shows the multitude of tools available to marketers across digital channels.
-Some to monitor and track visitors, some to gain and increase leads, some to help with conversion and personalization and some tools to keep subscribers, members, and customer engaged with your brand throughout the customer lifecycle.
+Some to monitor and track visitors, some to gain and increase leads, some to help with conversion and personalization, and some tools to keep subscribers, members, and customers engaged with your brand throughout the customer lifecycle.
 But how do you keep track of all the marketing tools you use and their monthly or annual cost?

 Are you trying to get management buy-in for a social media listing tool, but can't prove there's enough budget left?
 Or do you think your company is subscribed to too many tools that monitor / track the same data?
 Having a budget spreadsheet to see share percentage for each channel of marketing is essential - understand which channel is getting as much focus and adjust budget according to make sure all channels have a tool in place to help your team provide better data.